What is a cash ISA?

 Key takeaways

-New rules for 2024/25 mean you can open as many cash ISAs as you like
+You can open and pay into as many cash ISAs as you like within the £20,000 tax-free allowance.

-Up to £85,000 of your money is protected within a cash ISA
+Up to £120,000 of your money is protected within a cash ISA.

 What is a cash ISA?

-A cash ISA (individual savings account) is similar to a standard savings account, but there's no tax to pay on any of the interest you earn.
+A cash ISA (individual savings account) is similar to a standard savings account, but there's no tax to pay on the interest you earn.

 Cash ISAs are an attractive option for savers in the UK, offering a tax-efficient way to store away funds.
 Your savings in a cash ISA can also be protected by the Financial Services Compensation Scheme (FSCS).

-There are lots of different types of cash ISAs, such as fixed-rate and variable-rate ISAs, or even cash lifetime ISA to save towards your first home or retirement.
+There are lots of different types of cash ISAs, such as fixed-rate and variable-rate ISAs, or even cash Lifetime ISAs to save towards your first home or retirement.

 How do cash ISAs work?